kiwipom/billboard/README.md

 ### Spike tasks:

+Done:

+- sqlite backing store - i've heard people have had issues with this
+  - have this wired up, some issues to address around repeatability of testbench

+To Do:

  - settle on a colour scheme for the app
  - Touch - can i leverage OOTB stuff or do I need to craft up something custom?
- - sqlite backing store - i've heard people have had issues with this
- - dogfood some side-projects - AsyncErrorHandler, HAMMER.Pants
  - Mockup screenshots (if possible)
+ - setup project template